 Dividing up property in a divorce (before the marriage even begins)

 If you and your fiancé decide to sign a premarital agreement together, you would be able to consider how you want your community estate to be divided upon your divorce.
 Likewise, the same concept holds when it comes to the death of either you or your fiancé.
 You may agree in writing on how to divide property upon the death of you and your spouse.

-What can be done in relation to retirement benefits?
+What can be done concerning retirement benefits?

 When does a premarital agreement go into effect?